The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/advanced-guide.md

 **Enchanted Reprise**

-In Endwalker, Red Mage wants to avoid using Enchanted Reprise more than before due to its higher relative Mana cost – which can set a future normal melee combo back by ~3 casts – and 2.5 second recast timer.
+In Endwalker, Red Mage wants to avoid using Enchanted Reprise more than before due to its higher relative Mana cost – which can set a future normal melee combo back by around three casts – and 2.5 second recast timer.
 However, since it is considered a ranged weaponskill, it does not break any of our combos.
 As such, Enchanted Reprise can theoretically find use in niche situations where you want to use Manafication early, but also want to push a combo finisher under buffs.
 In the example below, observe how Enchanted Reprise after Scorch pushes Resolution into 22% more buffs than was previously available:

 * The value from putting Resolution into those buffs is an additional 165 potency.
 Verthunder/aero III would have been ~83 potency.
 * The gap between Enchanted Reprise and Verthunder/aero III is 50 potency.